Steiner taught that all myths are true,

 And still Odin could not rest.
 He wished for the madness of the poet, the divine frenzy that goes beyond anything.
 But dwarfs had stolen the mead of poetry and hidden it in Jotunheim, the land of the giants.

 Odin All-Father climbed onto the mountain where the mead was hidden.
-He transformed himself into a snake, and wormed inside the mountain, where he found Gunlod, the maiden giant who guarded the mead.
+He transformed himself into a snake, and wriggled inside the mountain, where he found Gunlod, the maiden giant who guarded the mead.
 Odin beguiled the dreadful maiden, and stayed with her, and for three days he drank each day a barrel of the mead.

 Then Odin All-Father changed himself into an eagle and flew back to the land of the gods, Asgard, where he poured out of his body the mead of poetry, pouring it from the sky into the jars of the gods.